polydojo/pogodb/README.md

 1. `pip install pogodb`
 2. `pip install psycopg2` ***OR*** `pip install psycopg2-binary`

-Since the `psycopg2`/`psycopg2-binary` split, instead of us forcing a dependency on either one, it makes more sense for you to install your preferred package.
+Since the `psycopg2`/`psycopg2-binary` split, instead of forcing a dependency on either one, it makes more sense for you to install your preferred package.
 PogoDB should work with either. *Tip:*  If `pip install psycopg2` fails, try `pip install psycopg2-binary`.

 Quickstart
 --------------